medic/cht-docs/content/en/hosting/_index.md

 * Constant software updates
 * Removing unused components
 * Backup and restore options
-* SSL encryption to avoid zero day exploits and other vulnerabilities and to ensure data protection
+* SSL encryption to avoid zero day exploits and other vulnerabilities
 * High performance hardware
 * Monitoring and evaluation of performance - managing high traffic
 * Capacity planning for high performance and utilization